albertcrowley/loadreport/README.md

 # loadreport.js
 [PhantomJS](http://www.phantomjs.org/) 1.6+ is required to run loadreport.js or speedreport.js.

-You can take it for a spin in [this live demo](http://loadreport.wesleyhales.com/report.html).

 ## loadreport Examples
 ### loadreport will write, to csv, json or junit format xml (filmstrip writes to png):